-Explore new rhythms in this special 1-day intensive Yacouba Sissoko!
-This is a hands-on workshop with each participant taking an in-depth look at West African folk music, learning different rhythmic patterns and experiencing how they all fit together.
-This program is open to beginner, intermediate, and advanced musicians.
+Explore new rhythms and melodies in this special 1-day intensive Yacouba Sissoko!
+This is a hands-on workshop with each participant taking an in-depth look at West African folk music, learning different melodic and rhythmic patterns and experiencing how they all fit together.
+This program is open to all instrumentalists of all levels.

 Dates: July 24th

 All sessions will be held from 11am to 5pm at our main space around the corner of Times Square.
 More detailed outline and information on the schedule will follow.